macgregor/cooking-journal/1-recipes/bread/sourdough_bread.md

 4. Place dough back in bowl, cover, leave in a warm place to proof for 4 hours.
 5. Dump back onto counter and [shape into a loose ball](https://youtu.be/APEavQg8rMw?t=4m30s): Gently stretch and fold 1 side of the dough, rotate a quarter turn and repeat 3 times.
 Flip dough over, cover and let bench rest for 30 minutes.
 6. Sprinkle with flour and [shape into a round loaf](https://youtu.be/APEavQg8rMw?t=5m3s)
+7. Place in a towel lined bowl or proofing basket using flour to prevent sticking.
+Cover and place in refrigerator overnight to proof.
+Remove from fridge 2 hours before baking.
+8. 30 minutes before baking, place dutch oven in oven and preheat to 480 degrees F
+9. Carefully place dough into dutch oven and score the dough.
+Reduce temperature to 430 degrees F. Bake for 25 minutes with the lid on, remove the lid and bake for another 25 minutes.

 ## Notes